CS4Kids/teachers-site/docs/lessons/ch3.md

 #### Assessment

-Students are tasked with understanding how building software is an iterative process that requires access to user feedback and debugging
+Students are tasked with understanding how building software is an iterative process that requires access to user feedback and debugging.

 Formative | Summative
 ---|---